About Us

 We strongly believe that the provision at Thriftwood:

-• is broad and balanced with the flexibility to meet individual needs
+• is broad and balanced with the flexibility to meet needs

 • reflects progression and is differentiated to support the range of learners that we have in school